-On this date, January 28, 1939, the Irish poet, one of the foremost figures of 20th-century literature, William Butler Yeats, died at Hôtel Idéal Séjour, in Menton, France.
-He was 73 years old, at the height of his fame and glory.
+On this date, June 13, 1865, the Irish poet, one of the foremost figures of 20th-century literature, William Butler Yeats, was born in Sandymount in Dublin.

 Yeats was a pillar of the Irish and British literary establishments and in his later years, he served as an Irish Senator for two terms.
 He was a driving force behind the Irish Literary Revival and, along with Lady Gregory, Edward Martyn, and others, founded the Abbey Theatre.
 In 1923 he was awarded the Nobel Prize in Literature as the first Irishman so honored for what the Nobel Committee described as "inspired poetry, which in a highly artistic form gives expression to the spirit of a whole nation."

 Below James Flannery, Winship Professor of Arts and Humanities and Director of the W.B.
 Yeats Foundation at Emory University looks at the book “W.B.
 Yeats and the Muses” and how nine women influenced the great poet’s works.

 It will come as no surprise to admirers of W.B.
 Yeats that this greatest of modern poets was a celebrant of the art of love from the beginning to the end of his long and immensely productive career.
 But now, thanks to a brilliant and magisterial work of scholarship by Joseph M. Hassett, we can fully appreciate how much Yeats owed to the women in his life – nine women, to be precise, whose alluring mystery held him in thrall and inspired in him the heightened state of consciousness he believed necessary for creative expression.